Peer-Learning Cohorts: Building Resilient Congregations

 We understand that this work is often emotionally difficult and time-consuming.
 However, we also strongly believe that it will lead to God’s children being cared for in a deeper and more holistic way.
 This unique pilot experience will utilize each cohort’s feedback and participation to shape the creation of a sustainable model for future research and practical application.

 Interested in applying but have additional questions?
-Please email us at C3I@baylor.edu with any questions.
+Please email us at C3I@baylor.edu.